 The Maritime Museum in Amsterdam is located at an old naval warehouse.
 For centuries, the military navy of Amsterdam kept its canons, ropes, and supplies in this huge building.
 In the middle is a spacious courtyard.
 This courtyard is now roofed with a spectacular glass ceiling.
 The ceiling is decorated with 868 individually adjustable LED lights.
 The colorful light show is great (and free) to watch after sunset (only applicable in winter).

-After the renovation, much more than pics of old ships that steel the show, the whole museum has been drenched in a rather mysterious and rough view on the maritime history of The Kingdom of The Netherlands.
-Dark hallways lead you along dimly lit rooms with mysterious sea maps, compasses, silver and porcelain from seafaring era.
-Take a closer look at the collection of yacht models with fantastic replica’s of old and new ships, from small fishing boats to 21st century cruise ships, all remarkably well detailed.
+The museum still breathes the air of all those years.
+Dark hallways lead you along dimly lit rooms with mysterious sea maps, compasses, silver and porcelain from the seafaring era.
+The museum holds a great collection of yacht models with fantastic replicas of old and new ships: from small fishing boats to 21st-century cruise ships, all remarkably detailed.

 The use of video and other modern technology push the Amsterdam Maritime Museum into the 21st century.
 For example, there is an interactive globe that allows visitors to ‘travel’ through 400 years of nautical charts.

 In another area, there are 4 video screens around.
 The visitor becomes the ‘product’ that is shipped and transported to the supermarket.
 This can give you a feel of how big the actual Amsterdam port is and the complexity of the logistics involved.